Hunterdon Medical Center

 Hunterdon Medical Center is a 178-bed non-profit community hospital located in Raritan Township, New Jersey near Flemington.
-In 2021 it was given a grade A by the Leapfrog patient safety organization.
+In May 2024 it earned its ninth consecutive A grade by the Leapfrog patient safety organization.

 Hunterdon Medical Center was founded in 1946 and opened in 1953, a culmination of efforts by the Hunterdon County Board of Agriculture to provide rural medical care to the region.
 Hunterdon at the time was the only county in the state without a hospital.